6.1 Relational Inquiry Approach to Communication

 Relational inquiry is a lens you can use to perceive the world.
 In contrast to an individualist approach, which privileges the individual as accountable for their actions and behaviours, relational inquiry brings into focus the internal dialogue of the client, their social system, and the broader context that influences their actions and your actions as a healthcare provider (Doane & Varcoe, 2021).
 This approach to therapeutic communication is important because it can help you understand the client’s situation more fully, focus on what is important to them, and collaboratively work with the client to integrate this knowledge into care.

-Case Study (An example of a relational-inquiry approach during an interview)
+Case Study (An example of a relational inquiry approach during an interview)

-An 8-year-old client, who uses the pronouns he/him, attends a pre-operative day surgery unit for tonsillectomy (tonsil removal) with a parent present.
+An eight-year-old client, who uses the pronouns he/him, attends a pre-operative day surgery unit for tonsillectomy (tonsil removal) with a parent present.
 The client has a history of six strep throat infections with antibiotic treatment in the past 18 months.
 The client has no previous history of surgery or anesthesia.

 Health Professional: Hello, Peter Lin; my name is Ahsan Khan, and I am a health professional.
 I will care for you until you go into surgery; a surgical team member will take over your care.
 You can call me Ahsan.
 What name would you like me to call you?